matrix-org/matrix-spec-proposals/proposals/1763-configurable-retention-periods.md

 self-destructing messages (rather than for the most recently read message, as is the normal operation), so that messages can be destructed as requested.

+These retention fields are preserved during redaction, so that even if the event is redacted, the original copy can be subsequently purged appropriately from the DB.

+XXX: This may change if we end up redacting rather than purging events (see Issues below)

 TODO: do we want to pass these in as querystring params when sending, instead of putting them inside event.content?